Long-Distance Family Caregiving and Selling a Parent’s Home in Silicon Valley

 Can I sign all the real estate documents from out of state?

 Yes.
-All real estate documents — listing agreement, disclosures, purchase contract, closing documents — are handled digitally via DocuSign.
+All real estate documents, including the listing agreement, disclosures, purchase contract, and closing documents, are handled digitally via DocuSign.
 You can complete an entire home sale transaction without ever setting foot in California, though I strongly recommend at least one in-person visit.

 What’s the biggest mistake long-distance families make?

 Waiting too long to start building the team.
-Families who establish relationships with the right professionals — REALTOR®, attorney, move manager — while their parent is still healthy and the situation is not urgent have dramatically better outcomes than families who scramble to put everything together after a crisis forces their hand.
+Families who establish relationships with the right professionals, their REALTOR®, attorney, and move manager, while their parent is still healthy and the situation is not urgent have dramatically better outcomes than families who scramble to put everything together after a crisis forces their hand.
 If you’re thinking about this now, you’re already ahead of where most families are when they call me.

 Let’s Talk About Your Situation